 Visitors to Jordan require a current passport, valid for at least 6 months from the date of entry and with a minimum of two blank visa pages.
-Visitors to Jordan require a visa, which you will get on arrival.
-The cost of the Jordanian visa is included in the tour cost.
+Visitors to Jordan require a visa, which you will get on arrival in Amman.
+The cost of the Jordanian visa is included in the tour cost, and the Jordan tour manager will make the visa arrangements for you.
+Please note: if you are extending your stay in Jordan and are not departing with the group, you will need to arrange and pay for your own departure visa.
 Before traveling it's a good idea to make two photocopies of your passport, your driver's license and your credit cards.
 Leave one copy at home with a trusted person and another one in your suitcase.

 To avoid jet lag (common when crossing more than five time zones) drink plenty of nonalcoholic fluids and eat light meals.
 Upon arrival, get exposure to natural sunlight, exercise and readjust your schedule (for meals, sleep and so on) as soon as possible.

 The Jordan travel group is limited to the maximum of 16 women + the Tour Director.
 The minimum group size is 6 women + the Tour Director.
 In addition to an experienced Sights and Soul Travels' Tour Director, the travelers will be accompanied by professional guides and drivers.